airyhq/airy/docs/docs/guides/airy-core-in-production.md

     ...
 ```

+We recommend to create a new database if you are reusing a PostgreSQL server to avoid name collisions.

 ### Deployment

 We provided a Helm chart to deploy the `Airy apps`.
 Before you can run helm, you